Functions

 COUNT

-function returns the count of non-null, non-empty values for the specified column.
+The COUNT function returns the count of non-null, non-empty values for the specified column.

 SELECT COUNT(price) FROM sales;

-NOTE: Because null/empty values are ignored, the behaviour of COUNT
+NOTE: Because null/empty values are ignored, the behaviour of COUNT will differ from other

 SQL dialects.
-Whether or not COUNT(price)
+Whether or not COUNT(price) and COUNT(1) are equivalent is dependent on

-attribute exists with a non-null value on each document.
+whether the price attribute exists with a non-null value on each document.

 ARRAY_AGG

-function concatenates the results of an expression into an array.
+The ARRAY_AGG function concatenates the results of an expression into an array.

 The parameter may be ordered

-within ARRAY_AGG
+within ARRAY_AGG.

 SELECT ARRAY_AGG(price) FROM products;